devopskroy/kubectl-ai-web/README.md

 ## Prerequisites

 - Python 3.8 or higher
+  - Run `python3 --version` to check your Python version
+  - If not installed, download from [python.org](https://www.python.org/downloads/) or use your system's package manager
 - kubectl-ai installed and working on your machine
 - Access to a Kubernetes cluster configured with kubectl